igrek51/wat/docs/index.md

 Deep inspection of Python objects.

-**WAT** is a powerful inspection tool that allows you to delve into and examine unknown objects at runtime.
+**WAT** is a powerful inspection tool designed to help you explore unknown objects and examine them at runtime.

 > "Wat" is a variant of the English word "what" that is often used to express confusion or disgust

-If you find yourself deep in the Python console, feeling lost and confused, and wondering "WAT?
-What is this thing?", that's where the `wat` inspector comes in handy.
+If you ever find yourself in a Python console, feeling lost and confused, and wondering "WAT?
+What is this thing?", that's where `wat` inspector comes in handy.

-Start the Python Interpreter (or attach to one) and execute `wat / object` on any `object` to investigate its
+Launch the Python Interpreter and execute `wat / object` on any `object` to investigate its
-**type**, **formatted value**, **variables**, **methods**, **parent types**, **signature**, **documentation**, and even its **source code**.
+**type**, **formatted value**, **variables**, **methods**, **parent types**, **signature**, **documentation**, and its **source code**.
-Alternatively, you can use `wat(object)` syntax.
+This makes it particularly useful for debugging or understanding intricate data structures in Python, providing a straightforward way to answer "what" exactly an object represents.

 ![](https://github.com/igrek51/wat/blob/master/docs/img/wat-datetime-now.png?raw=true)

 <video width="100%" controls="true" allowFullscreen="true" src="https://github.com/user-attachments/assets/022ef89a-9e35-45be-9e2f-08d2c6af9075" poster="https://raw.githubusercontent.com/igrek51/wat/master/docs/img/wat-set.png">
 </video>

+Alternatively, use `wat(object)` syntax for the same in-depth inspection.

 ## Loading